Nana (manga): Video games

-A Nana video game for the PlayStation 2 platform was produced by Konami and released on March 17, 2005.
-A PlayStation Portable game, Nana: Everything Is Controlled By The Great Demon King!? (ナナ: すべては大魔王のお導き!?, Nana: Subete wa Daimaō no Omichibiki!?) was released on July 6, 2006.
+A video game adaptation for the PlayStation 2 platform was produced by Konami and released on March 17, 2005.
+A PlayStation Portable game, Nana: Everything Is Controlled By The Great Demon King!? (ナナ: すべては大魔王のお導き！？, Nana: Subete wa Daimaō no Omichibiki!?) was released on July 6, 2006.
 A Nintendo DS game, Nana: Live Staff Mass Recruiting!
 Beginners Welcome (ナナ: ライブスタッフ大募集! 初心者歓迎, Nana: Raibu Sutaffu Daiboshū!
 Shoshinsha Kangei) was released by Konami on June 21, 2007.

 Reception

+Nana was one of the Manga Division's Jury Recommended Works at the sixth and eighth installments of the Japan Media Arts Festival Awards in 2002 and 2004, respectively.
 Along with Kaze Hikaru, Nana won the 48th Shogakukan Manga Award in the shōjo category in 2003.
-Nana was the top favorite shōjo manga for Oricon Style in 2005.
+It was the top favorite shōjo manga for Oricon Style in 2005.
 It was nominated for the 10th Osamu Tezuka Cultural Award in 2006.

 The Young Adult Library Services Association in the United States listed the series in its "Great Graphic Novels for Teens" in 2007.
 Deb Aoki of About.com ranked Nana as the fifth "Must-Read" shōjo manga series in its "Top shojo Manga Must-Reads" list, with Aoki stating the manga is "a beautifully-drawn series that is filled with heartfelt drama, big city glamor, fabulous fashion, rock and roll sass and many unexpected twists."
-She also ranked the manga in its "50 Essential Manga for Libraries" list, noting its mature themes and "demonstrates the need for an adult collection."
+She also ranked the manga in its "50 Essential Manga for Libraries" list, noting its mature themes and "demonstrates the need for an adult collection.
 In a survey conducted by Goo in 2012 among 1,939 people, Nana was among the top favorite manga for women.
 The Independent stated that part of the appeal of Nana in Japan was how it was centered on the juxtaposition between a rebellious character and a character aligned to traditional values.

 The 18th volume was the second highest-selling manga volume of 2007.
 During 2008, the 19th volume was the third highest-selling manga volume, and the 20th was the fifth highest-selling one in Japan, selling 1,645,128 and 1,431,335 copies respectively.
 In the first half of 2009, the 21st ranked as the third best-selling manga volume, having sold 1.4 million copies.
 By the end of 2009, Nana was the sixth best-selling manga series, with 3,122,146 copies sold.
 The first twelve volumes of the manga had cumulatively sold over 22 million copies by 2005.
 By 2008, the manga had sold over 43.6 million copies.
 By 2019, the manga had over 50 million copies in circulation.
 In the United States, the 21st volume debuted ninth on the New York Times Graphic Books list for the week of July 10.

 The highest average TV ratings for the anime television series adaptation was 6.3% in the Kanto region, which was unusually high for a late night anime; the record was broken by Nodame Cantabile at 6.6% in November 2008.